nyccowgirl/project_pocket_rocket/README.md

 ## Degrees of Separation
 ###
 A user's network is visualized via forced layout with D3 utilizing an *algorithm based on recursion* and allows the user to see a specified number of degrees of separation based on the user's friend network/chain.
 The degrees of separation throughout the site utilizes a *BFS algorithm*.

+While the degrees of separation with other consumers and businesses are from the user's perspective.
+All degrees of separation for business reviews reflect the connection between each reviewer with the respective business so that consumers can individually evaluate the objectivity of such review.